Police investigate deadly shooting in downtown Salt Lake City’s club district | Gephardt Daily

 SALT LAKE CITY, Utah, June 4, 2023 (Gephardt Daily) — The Salt Lake City Police Department is investigating a deadly shooting in downtown Salt Lake City’s club district.

-“This investigation started at 4:04 a.m. on Sunday, June 4, 2023, when SLC911 received multiple emergency calls about a shooting at 60 S. West Temple Street,” according to an SLCPD PR Unit press release.
+“This investigation started at 4:04 a.m. on Sunday, June 4, 2023, when SLC911 received multiple emergency calls about a shooting at 60 W. Market St.,” according to an SLCPD PR Unit press release.

 “The 9-1-1 callers reported people on scene were performing CPR and that the suspect or suspects left the area in a car,” the release said.